 4. Logistics and cold chain

-The best cod in the world loses its value if it arrives in your kitchen in poor condition.
+The best cod in the world loses its value if it arrives at your kitchen in poor condition.
 Minimum criteria:

 - Refrigerated transport (0-4°C) with temperature recording

-- Deliveries within an agreed time slot (morning, before the service)
+- Deliveries within agreed time slot (morning, before service)

 - Delivery coverage in your area (Barcelona city, metropolitan area)